distilledx/lektor-anime/README.md

 # Anime I'm watching

 A CMS website built with Lektor and Bootstrap 5 listing anime that I'm watching.
+Available to view [here](https://distilledx.github.io/lektor-anime/).

 Start with `lektor server` and visit http://127.0.0.1:5000/ to see the website.